-Since inception, we have not paid salary or bonus to our executive officers, members of our board of directors or any of our employees other than our Chief Scientist nor have we sponsored any health, welfare or retirement benefit plans.
+Since inception, we have not paid salary or bonus to our executive officers, members of our board of directors or our employees nor have we sponsored any health, welfare or retirement benefit plans.
 We have provided these individuals with the opportunity to purchase shares of restricted stock generally at fair value as of the date of issuance and, beginning in 2020, have awarded stock options as discussed elsewhere in this prospectus.
 As we transition from a private company to a publicly traded company, we intend to evaluate our compensation values and philosophy and compensation plans and arrangements as circumstances require.

-This section discusses the material components of the executive compensation program for our executive officers who in the year ended December 31, 2020, comprised our "named executive officers."
+This section discusses the material components of the executive compensation program for our executive officers who in the year ended December 31, 2019, comprised our "named executive officers."
 The individuals and their positions were:

-- · Robert Michael Dudley, President and Chief Executive Officer - · Thomas A. Fitzgerald, Vice President and Chief Financial Officer
+- · Robert Michael Dudley, President and Chief Executive Officer - · Thomas A. Fitzgerald, Chief Financial Officer